rikbosch/PowerUp/Readme.markdown

 Without a doubt, AppHarbour is a great tool for deploying simple cloud hosted websites.
 By design, AppHarbour has decided to be very simple.
 PowerUp gives far more control.

-In particular:
+Particular difference include:
-- You can deploy more than websites
+- You can deploy more than websites (services, desktop applications)
+- You can deploy code in any language (as long as it runs on Windows)
 - You can substitute virtually anything, not just app settings
-- You can run arbitrary powershell scripts, not be limited to a simple git-pull scenario
+- You can run arbitrary powershell scripts
+- Deployments can be made from more than a single git repo

-Horses for courses.
+This is very much a case of horses for courses.

 In theory, there is potential to allow PowerUp to enhance AppHarbour deployments.
 This has not been explored in detail at this stage.